-- 4. For the purposes of paragraph 33(1)(b) of Division 5 of Part 2 of the Higher Education Support (Other Grants) Guidelines 2022, the number of places the provider has been allocated to deliver enabling courses is 64 for each year in 2024 and 2025.
-The provider may continue to enrol students in an enabling course of study above this allocation using their MBGA for higher education courses. - 5.
-The amount of enabling loading is as specified in subsection 31(2) of the Higher Education Support (Other Grants) Guidelines 2022 indexed in accordance with section 32 of those Guidelines.
+4. For the purposes of paragraph 33(1)(b) of Division 5 of Part 2 of the Higher Education Support (Other Grants) Guidelines 2022, the number of places the provider has been allocated to deliver enabling courses is 64 in 2024.
+The provider may continue to enrol students in an enabling course of study above this allocation using their MBGA for higher education courses.